Ubrguxk/Numerical-Methods/README.md

   - Solving system of linear equations using LU decomposition - not finished And more to be added in the future.

+The values which are calculated are provided from the files, can be changed in main.

 ## Technologies Used
 - It was written in Visual Studio using C++ 14.0